wazuh/wazuh-documentation/source/user-manual/user-administration/password-management.rst

       INFO: The password for Wazuh API user wazuh-wui is JmKiaCBQo?4Ne0yrM4+n7kGdXGfCmVjO
       INFO: Updated wazuh-wui user password in wazuh dashboard.
 Remember to restart the service.

 Changing the passwords using a formatted file
 ---------------------------------------------

-To use a formatted file to indicate the passwords, run the script with the ``-f`` option followed by the file path.
-Use the following pattern to indicate the users and passwords in the formatted file:
+Use a formatted file to indicate the passwords and run the script with the ``-f`` option followed by the file path.
+Use the following pattern to indicate the users and passwords in the formatted file.

-For Wazuh indexer users, the file must have this format:
+For Wazuh indexer users:

   .. code-block:: none